Optimizing the Image Sampling#

 value has to be small enough to avoid degrading the combined output image, but large enough that when all images are “dropped” onto the final frame, coverage of the output frame is fairly uniform.
 In general, final_pixfrac

 should be slightly larger than the final output scale to allow some “spillover” to adjacent pixels.
 This will help avoid “holes” in the final product when a given pixel has been flagged as “bad” in several frames.
-As a rule of thumb, statistics performed on the drizzled weight image in the region of interest should yield an RMS value (standard deviation) that is less than 20% of the median value.
-This threshold is a balance between the benefits of improving the image resolution at the expense of increasing noise in the background.
+Optimizing the final drizzle parameters is a balance between the benefits of improving the image resolution and PSFs at the expense of increasing noise in the background.

 About this Notebook#